Weaker Assumptions for Asymmetric Trust: Conclusion and Future Work

-Prior to this work, solutions to problems such as reliable broadcast and consensus typically relied on the existence of a guild.
+Prior to this work, solutions to problems such as reliable broadcast and consensus relied on guild assumptions.
 Theorem~\ref{th:guild-implies-sym} shows that this assumption effectively reduces to the existence of a symmetric system, constructed from the original assumptions, that provides equivalent or stronger guarantees.
 In other words, existing solutions are not well-suited for genuinely asymmetric settings.

 To overcome this limitation, we introduced a more fine-grained way to characterize asymmetry through the notion of \emph{depth}.
 We proved that reliable broadcast can be solved for all processes with depth at least 3, and consensus for processes with depth at least 9.
-This significantly relaxes the requirements compared to prior work by Alpos~\etal~\cite{DBLP:journals/dc/AlposCTZ24}, which established feasibility only for processes with infinite depth.
+This significantly relaxes the requirements compared to prior work by Alpos~\etal~\cite{DBLP:journals/dc/AlposCTZ24}, which established feasibility only for processes with infinite depth (i.e., guild members).

 The exact minimum depth required for solving asymmetric reliable broadcast and consensus remains an open problem.
 For reliable broadcast, the lower bound is either 2 or 3; for consensus, it lies between 1 and 9.
 Determining these thresholds is crucial, as they capture the precise necessary and sufficient conditions for solving problems under asymmetric trust.
 Previous work~\cite{DBLP:journals/dc/AlposCTZ24, DBLP:conf/wdag/LiCL23} established sufficiency but left necessity unproven.